 My process for life and career coaching is unique and utilizes two highly helpful assessments, the Energy Leadership Index Assessment and the Highlands Ability Battery.

 Individual coaching clients will first take the Energy Leadership Index (ELI) Assessment, which will give you a concrete understanding of how you’re showing up in all aspects of your life.
 The assessment is 80 questions and takes about a half hour.

 We’ll then debrief the assessment together, where you’ll start to learn about the seven levels of energy and develop awareness of the specific blocks that may be holding you back from getting what you want, whether that be in your life or as a leader.

 The assessment works as a baseline and lays an effective groundwork for our discussions together.
 From that point onward, we’ll meet at regular intervals which are either weekly or bi-weekly.
 During these 50-minute sessions we will address your specific goals and create action plans.
 You’ll decide what you want to be accountable for at the end of each session.
 These actions will be followed up at the beginning of the next session.

-Career coaching clients will first take the Highlands Ability Battery – the only assessment tool that measures actual ability.
+Individual coaching clients who are interested in career coaching will also take the Highlands Ability Battery – the only assessment tool that measures actual ability.
 There are no subjective questions, like the Myers Briggs or other personality assessments.

 We’ll then debrief the highlands assessment together, you’ll learn about your natural strengths and potential blind spots, and we’ll begin the exploration of careers that fit with your natural abilities.
 The benefit of the highlands tool is you walk away with a concrete understanding of what your natural gifts are, as opposed to a vague personality profile based on subjective questions.